jasentm/Reaction-and-Concentration-Tracker/README.md

 ## How To Use

 1. Install a userscript extension of your choice.
-I've tested [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) in Google Chrome.
+I personally use [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) in Google Chrome.
 2. Install the userscript from [DnDBeyondReactionConcentration.js](https://raw.githubusercontent.com/jasentm/Reaction-and-Concentration-Tracker/main/DnDBeyondReactionConcentration.js)
+3. Navigate to your character page and it should work!

+## Notes/Acknowledgements
+* If you use this and want additional features or find that something doesn't work, please let me know!
+* This entire idea was inspired by mwr247's [DnDBeyondSpellPoints](https://github.com/Mwr247/DnDBeyondSpellPointsV2/tree/main) - I would have never even known that userscripts were a thing without it!